Moonlight Fire: Supreme Court denial of certiorari

 On June 25, 2018, the U.S. Supreme Court denied certiorari.
 Therefore, all appeals have been exhausted and the case will not be heard by the Supreme Court.

 Cal Fire sanctions

 In 2014, Plumas County court judge Leslie Nichols ruled that Cal Fire had committed a "vast array" of "egregious and reprehensible" evidentiary violations during its investigation of the Moonlight Fire, rebuking an agency investigator for providing untruthful sworn testimony, destroying notes, and providing contradictory statements in his final report on the fire.
 Judge Nichols ordered Cal Fire to pay $30 million in sanctions.
 Cal Fire appealed the decision to the California Supreme Court, but the appeal was denied and the matter sent before a lower court.
-Finally, in October of 2020, Cal Fire was ordered to pay $15 million in sanctions for the evidence disclosure violations during its probe, concluding the legal struggle between Cal Fire and Sierra Pacific Industries.
+Finally, in October 2020, Cal Fire was ordered to pay $15 million in sanctions for the evidence disclosure violations during its probe, concluding the legal struggle between Cal Fire and Sierra Pacific Industries.